Skip to main content

 runtime.rs generates:

-• CBGR helper functions (fast-path in-asm; slow-path in C).
+• CBGR helper functions (fast-path open-coded inline; slow-path emitted as IR helpers in the same module).

 • Context stack primitives (push, pop, lookup).